sourcegraph/sourcegraph-oss-benefits/index.md

 - **Code Intelligence on pull requests**
   - Common scenario: You get a pull request from an unknown person.
 With Sourcegraph, you don’t need to check out their code, can give high quality reviews faster and respond quicker, which in turn helps attract more contributors.
 - **Extra code care**
-  - Use Saved Searches to get notified about specific code changes that might need extra care and attention.
+  - Use [Saved Searches & Code Monitoring](https://docs.sourcegraph.com/code_search/how-to/saved_searches) to get notified about specific code changes that might need extra care and attention.
 - **Who uses it?**
   - Find out who uses your project with Sourcegraph’s universal code search.